MinixChain/MinixChain/develop_docs/Using with Truffle.md

 };
 ```

 Note that this is slightly different from [Ganache](https://www.trufflesuite.com/ganache).
 The **from** parameter must be configured here.
-The account `0x19E7E376E7C213B7E7e7e46cc70A5dD086DAff2A` is pre-funded , and it's corresponding private key is also stored on MinixChain.
+The account `0x19E7E376E7C213B7E7e7e46cc70A5dD086DAff2A` is pre-funded , and it's corresponding private key is also stored on the node.